 This project provides the Housing Options team with a valuable resource to assist households accessing our service into accommodation.

 Members approved our partnership arrangement with Leeds City Credit Union (LCU) in August 2015 and funding to promote their services to people who live and/or work in Craven until September 2018.
-Following a procurement process Horton Housing won the contract to employ a dedicated part-time Project Delivery Worker.
-Margaret Parker was appointed in October 2015.
-Margaret already works part-time as the Welfare Reform Support Worker and the additional hours to undertake promotion of the LCU is an ideal accompaniment to her existing role.
+Following a procurement process Horton Housing won the contract to employ a dedicated part-time Project Delivery Worker, Margaret Parker.
+Margaret works part-time as the Welfare Reform Support Worker and the additional hours to undertake promotion of the LCU is an ideal accompaniment to her existing role.
 She has already built up relationships with key partners and works one to one with households experiencing financial difficulties - she is able to build upon this role to promote LCU services.

 The Project Delivery Worker also works in partnership with Yorkshire Housing who promote Leeds City Credit Union services to their tenants and the South Skipton Project which works with the community in the Greatwood and Horse Close area of Skipton.